gae123/sd2/README.md

        so it does not exit.
        1. You will want to access inside the container so install ssh server and maybe vnc and screeen.
+       1. Install rsync if you plan to copy workspaces into the container.
        1. Your container will run using the same username/id you have on the host.
 It is a good idea to use a script that relocates exising users in the container os that have the same userid with the one you have